 The park’s concession stand offers hamburgers, ice cream, wraps and everything in between.
 There are also designated picnic tables, so feel free to come in the morning and stay through the afternoon, fueling up in between.

-Tickets are $16.75 per person at the box office.
+Tickets are $16.95 per person at the box office.
 Tickets are $15.50 when bought online, plus an additional transaction fee.
-A visit to the Paleontologists’ Laboratory or admission to the blacklight puppet show, Dinosaur Daredevil, are available for additional costs.
+A visit to the Paleontologists’ Laboratory or admission to the blacklight puppet show, Dinosaur Daredevil and the Jurassic Jump are available for additional costs.
 Parking and kids under 2 are free.